Discover the Many Benefits and Uses of Magnesium

 Magnesium for Sleep

 Magnesium can help you get a more restful night's sleep because it encourages healthy functioning of GABA receptors, which play a key role in helping your brain "shut off" at night so you can rest.
+People with low magnesium levels are more likely to experience poor sleep, such as difficulties falling or staying asleep, and magnesium supplements have been shown to improve sleep quality.
 Magnesium reduces tension, supports the healthy functioning of nerves and helps regulate stress hormones which, left unchecked, can leave us unable to enjoy restful sleep.6,7

 Magnesium's ability to calm your mood is related to many of the same functions that help you sleep better, including reduced tension and a calmer mind and body.
 Magnesium supplements help support a healthy stress response.
 Just be sure to give your supplements time to work.
 You may notice some results soon after taking your first magnesium supplement, but it takes time to build up your body’s magnesium levels.